karottenreibe/luapdf/README.md

 ## Compiling

-To compile the stock luakit run:
+To compile the stock luapdf run:

     make